gbaptista/sweet-moon/README.md

 --         source.lua:2: in main chunk
 ```

-Ruby errors not handled inside Lua, can be rescued inside Ruby again, with an aditional Lua backtrace:
+Ruby errors not handled inside Lua can be rescued inside Ruby again, with an additional Lua backtrace:

 ```lua
 -- source.lua